Ranodj/rgt/Readme.md

 <h1>Miscellaneous Notes</h1>
 <ul>
-  <li>Many functions accept pointers as arguments as well as values.
-If a function does this, only the version that acceps values will be documented in the <b>Function Syntax</b> section.
+  <li>Many functions accept values as arguments as well as a pointer to that type of value.
+If a function does this, only the version that acceps values will be documented in the <b>Function Syntax</b> section</li>
+  <li>All functions involving a filepath will have a arg called "startInExeDir" defaulted to true.
+If startInExeDir is true, the filepath will be relative to to the folder from which the game's executable is running.
+Else the filepath will be absolute</li>
 </ul>

 <hr />